mDisna/EZ-Toolbar/README.md

 ## Themes

 There are 10 themes available, including the default theme.
-Apply a theme using the `themeName` [option][#options].
-You can also manually set the toolbar background and font color - see [Options][#options].
+Apply a theme using the `themeName` [option](#options).
+You can also manually set the toolbar background and font color - see [Options](#options).
 | Theme Name| Preview |
 | --------- | --- |
 | **Default** | ![Default Theme](_readme/theme-Default.png) |